The Center for Disease Control (CDC) estimates 93.3 Million American adults are affected by obesity.

 This is a sobering statistic since, as you know, gastric bypass is a serious medical intervention usually prompted by critical chronic illness.

 For this reason, insurance companies have learned to work with applicants over age 50 with gastric bypass.

-We can provide information and a free instant quote no matter your situation.
-Our skilled life insurance agents are able to help.
-Please take a few minutes to fill out our form for a free instant quote, or give us a call.
-You and your family deserve to have peace of mind!
+Take a few minutes to fill out our form for a free instant quote if you like or just give me a call.
+You and your family deserve to have peace of mind and I can help!